mondomom/dnsmasq/README.md

 There is some indication that .local might still be OK but there are issues with multicast-DNS (??
 What is that, anyway??)

-.play and .home have been taken.
+.play and .home have been taken

 .example, .invalid, .localhost, and .test are also reserved names, but I didn't like any of them, so I bought lpnet.ca